backpedal I still frames

 Brenna Harding, Michael Sheasby, Josh McElroy, Tom Wilson and Anni Finsterer.

 Thank you to all our crowdfunding friends and Danny Long Casting who have made this possible.
-We will be shooting soon.

 A film directed by Dani Pearce for TEDxSydney 2017 that I Exec Produced alongside Producer Julia Corcoran.
 A beautiful study of grief in motion.
 A film I am very proud of, with a Vimeo Staff pick.
 Dani was also selected with this film on 1.4’s ‘Cusp of Greatness Long Short List’ of Directors to watch for 2017.